Thomas J. Bata: Life and career

 By 2000, the Bata company was struggling in Canada.
 In 2000, the original Batawa factory was closed.
-In 2001, the Bata stores in Canada were closed and the Bata Organization relocated its headquarters to Switzerland.
+In 2001, all Bata stores in Canada were closed and the Bata Organization relocated its headquarters to Switzerland.
 Baťa remained in Toronto with his wife, Sonja.
-Despite his age, Baťa continued to take an active role in the business.
-He continued to travel extensively and to visit many of the Bata operations around the world.
-He also maintained his extensive contacts with world political and business leaders.

 Baťa died on September 1, 2008, at Sunnybrook Health Sciences Centre in Toronto, and was buried at Mount Pleasant Cemetery.
 A cause of death was not announced.
-He was survived by his wife Sonja (née Wettstein), whom he had married in 1946, their son and three daughters.
+He was survived by his wife Sonja (née Wettstein), whom he had married in 1946, their son, and three daughters.